simonsobs/ocs/docs/developer/clients.rst

 Alternative Clients/Programs
 ----------------------------
-Multi-Agent interactions are orchestrated by Control Programs containing multiple OCS Clients. ``OCSClient`` is not the only form a "Client" could take.
+``OCSClient`` is not the only form a "Client" could take.
 Clients can be written in any language supported by crossbar, however most commonly these will be written in Python or JavaScript.
 In this section we cover some of these alternative Client implementations.

 OCSWeb Client
 `````````````

 A Client can be written in JavaScript.
 This is what is done in OCS Web.
 For
-more details about how to implement this, see :ref:`creating_web_panel`.
+more details about how to implement a JavaScript Client, see
+:ref:`creating_web_panel`.

 Control Programs using Twisted